 Where is Young at Heart located?
 Young At Heart does not have a shelter facility, but saves lives through the use of donated boarding and foster homes throughout the Chicagoland area.
 We have a small donated adoption centers for cats inside Best Friends Pet Care in Prairie View, IL and Petco in Lake Zurich, IL.
-Our long term goal is to open Illinois’ first adoption center and sanctuary specifically for senior dogs and cats on 8 acres we purchased in 2012 in unincorporated Woodstock, IL.
+In 2017, we will be opening Chicago's first adoption center and sanctuary specifically for senior dogs and cats on 8 acres we purchased in unincorporated Woodstock, IL.

 Are you “no-kill”?
 Yes.
 The pets in our programs stay with us until they find a forever home.
 However, should a pet become terminally ill, dangerously aggressive towards people, or it has a poor quality of life, we do have the right to humanely euthanize so that none of the pets in our care become a danger to society or suffer needlessly.
 We give our seniors every chance we can provide, whether it be through veterinary care, veterinary specialists, trainers and behaviorists, or alternative therapies- if there is something that may help one of our homeless animals, we go for it!